d-tomerini/aiida_core/docs/source/working/calculations.rst

     *   Store data that you might want to query for, in the lightweight data nodes, such as :py:class:`~aiida.orm.nodes.data.dict.Dict`, :py:class:`~aiida.orm.nodes.data.list.List` and :py:class:`~aiida.orm.nodes.data.structure.StructureData`.
         The contents of these nodes are stored as attributes in the database, which makes sure that they can be queried for.
-    *   Bigger data sets, such as large (multi-dimnensional) arrays, are better stored in an :py:class:`~aiida.orm.nodes.data.array.array.ArrayData` or one of its sub classes.
+    *   Bigger data sets, such as large (multi-dimensional) arrays, are better stored in an :py:class:`~aiida.orm.nodes.data.array.array.ArrayData` or one of its sub classes.
         If you were to store all this data in the database, it would become unnecessarily bloated, because the chances you would have to query for this data are unlikely.
         Instead these array type data nodes store the bulk of their content in the repository.
         This way you still keep the data and therewith the provenance of your calculations, while keeping your database lean and fast!